 Choosing foods which are naturally high in absorbable Iron is your best bet to increase Iron levels.
 In addition, Vitamin C-rich foods such as fresh fruit and veggies can actually aid the body's ability to absorb Iron, as well as natural, Iron rich supplements to give your body a boost.
 Diluting an Iron supplement in orange juice is a great way to ensure your body absorbs adequate levels.

-According to Lee, the Supercharged Food Heal Your Gut powder, made from 100% Diatomaceous Earth, has been confirmed by Food Standards Aust NZ to be a natural wholefood that is rich in Iron and easily absorbed by the body, and makes an ideal addition to your daily orange juice, smoothie or favourite recipe to boost natural Iron intake.
-Clean tasting and easily digested, the Heal Your Gut powder helps fight tiredness and fatigue without the uncomfortable side effects of other Iron supplements, instead providing cleansing support for the digestive system.
+Supercharged Food Love Your Gut powder, made from Diatomaceous Earth, is a natural source of Iron and easily absorbed by the body.
+This makes an ideal addition to your daily orange juice, smoothie or favourite recipe to boost natural Iron intake.
+Clean tasting and easily digested, the Love Your Gut powder helps fight tiredness and fatigue without the uncomfortable side effects associated with taking Iron supplements, instead providing cleansing support for the digestive system.

 Spatone Liquid Iron Supplement

 The Spatone Liquid Iron Supplement contains Iron sourced from natural spring water and aids in the maintenance of healthy Iron levels.
 Clinically tested and shown to not cause constipation, nausea, bad taste, bloating, indigestion, or vomiting often associated with taking Iron supplements; and also clinically tested and shown to achieve up to 40% absorption.
 Use only as directed.
 Vitamin supplements should not replace a balanced diet.
 Always read the label, consult your healthcare professional if symptoms persist Drink plenty of water when taking in additional iron.